Swiss neutrality: World War I

 During the First World War, Switzerland sustained its policy of neutrality despite sharing land borders with two of the Central Powers (Germany and Austria-Hungary) and two of the Allied Powers (France and Italy).
 The German-speaking majority in Switzerland generally favoured the Central Powers whilst the French-speaking and Italian-speaking populations favoured the Allied Powers.
 This sparked internal tensions; however, the country was able to maintain its neutrality.

 In 1917, the neutrality of Switzerland was brought into question by the Grimm-Hoffmann Affair.
 Robert Grimm, a Swiss socialist politician, visited Russia in an attempt to negotiate a separate peace agreement between Russia and Germany, in order to end the war on the Eastern Front in the interests of socialism.
 Grimm was supported by Arthur Hoffman, a Swiss Federal Councillor who was in charge of the Political Department and headed the Foreign Ministry.
 However, Hoffman had not consulted his fellow Councillors over this initiative, and when a telegram sent between Grimm and Hoffman was made public, the Allied Powers were outraged.

 Interwar period

 The League of Nations formally recognized Swiss neutrality on February 13, 1920.
 While the policy was not universally admired, it was respected by other countries.
 As a tribute, the world organization even chose Geneva as its headquarters.
 It also exempted Switzerland from military obligations.
 However, the country was forced to adopt the so-called "differential neutrality", which required Switzerland to participate in economic sanctions while preserving its military neutrality, a policy initially welcomed to establish the Swiss solidarity with international efforts to promote a peaceful world order.
-By March 1938, however, the Swiss government was increasingly becoming averse to this type of neutrality and reverted to absolute neutrality.
+By March 1938, however, the Swiss government was increasingly becoming opposed to this type of neutrality and reverted to absolute neutrality.
 The shift was not only a case of the Swiss realizing the value of their traditional policies but was also attributed to the deteriorating European economic and political relations in a period preceding World War II.